yumeng111/myCCMAnalysis/README.md

 # Compile
 This code is designed to be compilable on a linux or mac

+To compile:
-To compile, go into build and run
+create a build directory where the source code resides go into build and run

 `cmake ../`